Blog

 Taking the Next Step

-At Children’s Bureau, our mental health services strive to help children and families decrease the chances of violence and outbursts within a home setting.
-We strive to give parents the resources they need to help a child who is suffering from a behavioral issue.
+At All For Kids, our mental health services strive to help children and families decrease the chances of violence and outbursts within a home setting.
+We strive to give parents the resources to help a child with a behavioral issue.

-At Children’s Bureau, we offer case management assistance, behavioral health services, medication management, and intensive day treatment programs.
-Above all, we provide assistance to parents and caregivers on how to manage these situations and provide support for their children.
+We offer case management assistance, behavioral health services, medication management, and intensive day treatment programs.
+Above all, we help parents and caregivers manage these situations and support their children.

 We want all families to feel accepted and welcomed when seeking assistance.
 That’s why all of our counseling services are culturally sensitive and inclusive.
-We take all of our services and alter them on a case-by-case basis.
-That way, each family unit can receive the targeted guidance they need.
+We tailor our services on a case-by-case basis so each family unit can receive the exact guidance it needs.